Yandex Cloud

 • MASTER: Primary master host to receive user connections.

-• REPLICA: Standby master host to replicate data of the primary master host.
+• REPLICA: Standby master host to replicate the primary master host's data.

 • SEGMENT: Segment host to store part of the cluster data.

-To get a list of cluster master hosts, run the command:
+To get a list of cluster master hosts, run this command:

 yc managed-greenplum hosts list master \